-Instead of using traditional burger buns, which are made with refined white flour and are high in salt, I will eat these veggie burger patties as shown below or halved, in romaine lettuce leaves (making a “burger boat”).
-The burger patties also make great leftovers, crumbled onto a green salad or over a baked potato, or packed as a hearty traveling or hiking snack.
+Instead of using bread or buns (which are overly processed), I eat these veggie burger patties as seen below, or halved, in romaine lettuce leaves (making a “burger boat”).
+They also make great leftovers, crumbled onto a green salad or baked potato, or hearty traveling or hiking snacks.

 - 1 cup water

 - 1 can cooked kidney beans (15 ounces; about 1½ cups), drained and rinsed